Example 2: Farmer Voucher Issuance Programme

 The e-voucher system ensures fair and equitable distribution of resources based on established criteria such as farmer type, land size, crop type, and socio-economic status.
 This structure helps to prevent bias and corruption in the allocation process.
 The programme aims to improve the economic status of smallholder farmers by enabling them to invest in their operations, increase productivity, improve incomes, and contribute to rural development.

-The scheme provides farmers with targeted financial support in the form of electronic vouchers (e-vouchers), which they can use to purchase essential agricultural inputs (e.g., seeds, fertilisers, tools) from authorised suppliers.
+The scheme provides farmers with targeted financial support in the form of electronic vouchers (e-vouchers), which they can use to purchase essential agricultural inputs (e.g. seeds, fertiliser, tools) from authorised suppliers.
 The programme's primary objective is to enhance agricultural productivity, improve livelihoods, and support smallholder farmers by ensuring timely access to resources that are critical for farming activities.

 Actors and Entities